KABAM-Robotics/door_adapter_megazo/README.md

 - header_key, header_value
 > Set the Megazo API username and password respectively.
 Please contact the Megazo vendor for details.

+- enable_mqtt_status_polling
+> Set whether to poll a door status using MQTT or not.
+Use when conventional approach is inaccurate.

 ## **Contributions**

 **We welcome contributions!** Please see the [contribution guidelines](/CONTRIBUTING.md).